republicprotocol/renex-sol/README.md

 ## How it works

-These contracts are used by the Republic Protocol, but can also be used by any traders that are looking to perform a cross-chain atomic swaps; the Republic Protocol does not need to be used to use the Ethereum Atomic Swap contracts.
+These contracts are used by the Republic Protocol, but can also be used by any traders that are looking to perform a cross-chain atomic swaps.
+Traders are not required to use the Republic Protocol to use the Ethereum Atomic Swap contracts.

 ### Ether to ERC20